Hmlessard/Codingchallenge1/README.md

 Consolidated CSS code into best practices markdown and consolidated classes into more consise options, corrected some html into better/more appropriate tags.

 Multiple commits were done in a different repo, which didn't work, the screenshot of those commits is included.
-(.assets/images/screenshot 2021-09-04 085532.png)
+[commit screenshot] (.assets/css/images/screenshot 2021-09-04 085532.png)

-Website screenshot(./assets/css/images/websitescreenshot.png)
+[Website screenshot] (./assets/css/images/websitescreenshot.png)